AdaLovelemon/CVPR-Assignment4/README.md

 ### Dataset

-You can download Caltech256 Dataset from this link[Caltech Datasets](http://www.vision.caltech.edu/datasets/)
+You can download Caltech256 Dataset from this link [Caltech Datasets](http://www.vision.caltech.edu/datasets/)

 ### Installation